alexbednarczyk/cli-gopher/README.md

-  config      Simple config command count       A simple count command date        A simple date command env         A simple environvment command help        Help about any command password    A simple password command version     The version number of cli-gopher
+  config      Simple config command count       A simple count command date        A simple date command env         A simple environment command help        Help about any command password    A simple password command spinner     A simple spinner command version     The version number of cli-gopher

 Flags: